 where $\mathbf{M}_{\mathbf{P}}$ indicates pixels with valid depth ground truths.

-\paragraph{3D Motion Loss.} In our formulation, scene flows play a key role in bridging views and moments.
-However, ground-truth scene flows are scarcely available, especially for dynamic scenes.
-Therefore, we consider all types of data that provides pixel-wise correspondences on dynamic objects.
-This includes scene flow, optical flow, and point tracking.
-Scene flow and optical flow are dense but only defined between adjacent frames.
-Point tracking is sparser but carries longer-term correspondences across frames.
-Fortunately, they can all be converted into camera-space scene flow between two images and utilized to supervise our flow prediction.
-Meanwhile, we empirically observe better performance when directly predicting and supervising $\mathbf{P}_{vt}$ rather than $\mathbf{F}$ (\cref{tab:ablation}), although they are interchangeable given $\mathbf{F} = \mathbf{P}_{vt} - \mathbf{P}$.
-Therefore, the let $\mathcal{P} = \left\{\mathbf{P}, \mathbf{P}_{vt}, \mathbf{W}, \mathbf{C}\right\}$ be the direct output of each network branch, and adjust the supervisions accordingly.
+\paragraph{3D Motion Loss.} In our formulation, scene flow is the key link across views and time.
+However, ground-truth scene flow annotations are scarce, particularly for dynamic scenes.
+To overcome this, we leverage diverse data sources providing pixel-wise correspondences on dynamic objects, including scene flow, optical flow, and 3D point tracking.
+While scene flow and optical flow are dense but restricted to adjacent frames, point tracking is sparser but provides long-term cross-frame correspondences.
+Fortunately, all these modalities can be converted into camera-space scene flow between the input frames.